x71c9/tempesta/README.md

 #### Init

-Before starting using it run:
+Before start using it, run:
 ```bash
 tempesta init
 ```